b0v0d/Catch-Circle/README.md

 ### 1. overview
    use the Mediapipe library to create an interactive game where the player can grab circles with their hand to increase their score.
 This game will utilize
    real-time hand tracking to detect when the player's hand interacts with the circles displayed on the screen.
-The primary objective is to enhance the player's score by successfully grabbing as many circles as possible within a given time frame.
-   ※To use this code, you need to install the Mediapipe library.
+The primary objective is to enhance the player's score by successfully grabbing as many circles as possible within a given time frame. \n **※To use this code, you need to install the Mediapipe library.**

 ### 2. required library
    mediapipe